brisberg/friday-fellows-gcf/README.md

 Cloud function unit tests use the firebase emulator (above) to mock interacts with Firestore.
 Follow the instructions above to launch the emulator, then from the `functions` directory run the tests with:

+`npm run test:jest`

+or

+To run the emulator and tests in a single step use just:

 `npm test`